 The Kublr Control Plane serves as a single pane of glass for operations teams giving them access to each of the managed clusters from one place and enabling management of these clusters through an intuitive user interface.
 The Plane provides operations with centralized logging and monitoring, backup and recovery scheduling, SSO/LDAP/SAML integration, an audit file, and other management functionality.

 Kublr | Cluster Management

 "Learn how a telecom corporation gained a competitive edge with a secure, scalable containerized environment"

 The Kublr Control Plane deploys itself into a Kubernetes cluster through a bootstrapping application.
-This ensures that the Control Plane and its managed components are reliable and highly-available.
+This ensures that the Control Plane and its managed components are reliable and highly available.
 It also allows Kublr to use standard Kubernetes tools for components management.
-Each of the Kublr Control Plane components, including centralized logging based on ELK, monitoring based on Prometheus/Grafana, identity broker, backup and recovery manager, optional CI/CD tools based on Jenkins/Spinnaker/Nexus, user interface, and other components are deployed using Helm packages.
+Each of the Kublr Control Plane components, including centralized logging based on ELK, monitoring based on Prometheus/Grafana, identity broker, backup and recovery manager, optional CI/CD tools based on Jenkins/Spinnaker/Nexus, user interface, and other components, is deployed using Helm packages.

-The Kublr Control Plane is not required for cluster runtime thereby eliminating any dependency or single point of failure.
+The Kublr Control Plane is not required for cluster runtime.
+This eliminates any dependency or single point of failure.
 To leverage each of the capabilities of cluster management and monitoring, the Control Plane must have access to provisioned clusters over HTTPS to gather logs, metrics, events, and other information, and to initiate maintenance, configuration changes, or upgrade tasks on the Kublr agents.